isabelcabezasm/designpatterns/factory/README.md

 The first thing to notice, which is different compared to the scenarios above, is that here we have 2 *families* of products: `AbstractProductA` and `AbstractProductB`, and of course we can have multiple sublasses implementing those interfaces.

 We also have an `AbstractFactory` class that the client can use to reference the creation of both products A and B, even though the actual implementation happens in 2 different factories: `ConcreteFactory1` and `ConcreteFactory2`.
-The reason is that `ConcreteFactory1` will instantiate `ProductA1` and `ProductB1` objects, while `ConcreteFactory2` will instantiate `ProductA2` and `ProductB2` objects, as you can see following the blue and organge arrows respectively.
+The reason is that `ConcreteFactory1` will instantiate `ProductA1` and `ProductB1` objects, while `ConcreteFactory2` will instantiate `ProductA2` and `ProductB2` objects, as you can see following the blue and orange arrows respectively.

 The `Client` uses `AbstractFactory` and `AbstractProduct` interfaces to create a family of related objects.